apache/cordova-plugin-file/doc/index.md

 If your application is new, or has never previously stored files in the persistent filesystem, then the "Library" setting is generally recommended.

+## Upgrading Notes

+In v1.0.0 of this plugin, the `FileEntry` and `DirectoryEntry` structures have changed, to be more in line with the published specification.

+Previous (pre-1.0.0) versions of the plugin stored the device-absolute-file-location in the `fullPath` property of `Entry` objects.
+These paths would typically look like

+    /var/mobile/Applications/<application UUID>/Documents/path/to/file  (iOS)
+    /storage/emulated/0/path/to/file                                    (Android)

+These paths were also returned by the `toURL()` method of the `Entry` objects.

+With v1.0.0, the `fullPath` attribute is the path to the file, _relative to the root of the HTML filesystem_.
+So, the above paths would now both be represented by a `FileEntry` object with a `fullPath` of

+    /path/to/file

+If your application works with device-absolute-paths, and you previously retrieved those paths through the `fullPath` property of `Entry` objects, then you should update your code to use `entry.toURL()` instead.
+This method will now return filesystem URLs of the form

+    cdvfile://localhost/persistent/path/to/file

+which can be used to identify the file uniquely.

+For backwards compatibility, the `resolveLocalFileSystemURL()` method will accept a device-absolute-path, and will return an `Entry` object corresponding to it, as long as that file exists within either the TEMPORARY or PERSISTENT filesystems.

+This has particularly been an issue with the File-Transfer plugin, which previously used device-absolute-paths (and can still accept them).
+It has been updated to work correctly with FileSystem URLs, so replacing `entry.fullPath` with `entry.toURL()` should resolve any issues getting that plugin to work with files on the device.